 When you reach Level 5, you’ll gain access to Third Level spells.
 The following two spells are great options to slot at this point:

-• Call Lightning – This is a lightning AOE spell.
+Call Lightning – This is a lightning AOE spell.
 What’s great about the spell is that you can call lightning again for free on subsequent turns, as long as you keep concentration.
-If you drink a potion of Speed, you can even cast it multiple times per turn.
+This is one of the best Druid spells in BG3 and gives you huge damage potential per Spell Slot if you can maintain Concentration for a few turns.

 Level 6 – Owlbear Transformation finally unlocks